Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Juni 2026 04.17.09 UTC
+- WIB: Sabtu, 20 Juni 2026 06.09.59 UTC
-- WITA: Sabtu, 20 Juni 2026 05.17.09 UTC
+- WITA: Sabtu, 20 Juni 2026 07.09.59 UTC
-- WIT: Sabtu, 20 Juni 2026 06.17.09 UTC
+- WIT: Sabtu, 20 Juni 2026 08.09.59 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

 Kategori: success